lit-datory/optimus-exercitia/docs/best-practices.md

 - Use camelCase for method names.
 - Use camelCase for properties and variables.
 - Controller names should be plural when possible.
 - Column names in the database should be snake_case.
-This avoids having to add quotes `(")` around them when querying with postgreSQL.
+This avoids having to add quotes `(")` around them when querying PostgreSQL.

 ### File names